codemickeycode/pizzapy/README.md

 pizza
 =====

-Script that let's you order pizza from Pizza Hut :D
+Script that let's you order pizza from http://www.pizzahut.com.ph/